Everybody likes to get clicked with certain angles and poses, but there is always a great deal of history and foundation to something we do.

-According to stats, we have more pictures now that the whole humanity had in the 1800s.
+According to stats, we have more pictures now than the whole of humanity had in the 1800s.

 Only a few million images were captured in the 80 years of the first commercial camera.

-The estimate is that we share more than 730 million on facebook alone in a year, instagram and snapchat isn’t even there yet.
+The estimate is that we share more than 730 million on Facebook alone in a year, Instagram and Snapchat aren’t even there yet.

-5. Which is the most viewed photo in the history?
+5. Which is the most viewed photo in history?

 6. The most popular subjects for photography weren’t even alive in the 1800s.

-A surprising fact that the subjects of the photographs in the 1800s was the dead bodies recorded as a memory of the deceased family member.
+A surprising fact that the subjects of the photographs in the 1800s were the dead bodies recorded as a memory of the deceased family member.